 Renewing Short-Term Health Insurance

-- Anyone who wants to save money on health insurance
+- Want to save money on health insurance

-Also, before 2019, those who did not have Minimum Essential Coverage (MEC) could have been subject to a tax penalty.
-Short-term health plans are not MEC, so if you had a temporary insurance plan, then you may have been penalized.
-However, the penalty was reduced to $0.00 for tax years 2019 and later, so short-term health insurance policyholders will no longer be subject to a tax penalty.
+Before 2019, those who did not have Minimum Essential Coverage (MEC) were also subject to an individual mandate tax penalty that penalized those who could afford health insurance but chose not to buy it.
+Short-term health plans are not considered MEC, so if you had a temporary insurance plan at that time, you might have been penalized.
+However, the individual mandate penalty was reduced to $0.00 for tax years 2019 and later, and short-term health insurance policyholders are no longer subject to a penalty at a federal level.

 4 Benefits of Getting a Short-Term Health Plan

 Do you think you’ll make the switch to short-term health insurance?
 The United States Department of Health and Human Services predicts that 1.4 million people will be enrolled in short-term health insurance plans by 2028!